coollabsio/documentation-coolify/docs/databases/ssl.md

 To secure your database connection with SSL:

 1. **Access Database Settings**
-   In your Coolify dashboard go to the general settings page of the database you want to secure.
+   In your Coolify dashboard, access the general settings of the database you want to secure.
    <ZoomableImage src="/docs/images/database/ssl/1.webp" />

 2. **Enable SSL Mode**